goose-lang/goose/README.md

 Goose doesn't support arbitrary Go code; it uses a carefully-selected subset of Go that is still idiomatic Go (for the most part) while being easy to translate.
 See the [implementation design doc](docs/implementation.md) for more details.

 There are three aspects of the Go model worth mentioning here:
 - Assignments are not supported, only bindings.
-This imposes a "linearity" restriction where each variable is constant after being first defined, which aligns well with how Armada code works.
+This imposes a "linearity" restriction where each variable is constant after being first defined, which aligns well with how Perennial code works.
 Mutable variables can still be emulated using pointers and heap allocation.
 - Goose supports a few common control flow patterns so code can be written with early returns and some loops.
-- Many operations are carefully modeled as being non-linearizable in Armada, although this area is subtle and hard to reconcile with Go's documented memory model.
+- Many operations are carefully modeled as being non-linearizable in Perennial, although this area is subtle and hard to reconcile with Go's documented memory model.

 ## Related approaches

-Goose solves the problem of using Armada to verify runnable systems while ensuring some connection between the verification and the code.
+Goose solves the problem of using Perennial to verify runnable systems while ensuring some connection between the verification and the code.
 How else do verification projects get executable code?

 _Extraction_ is a popular approach, especially in Coq.
 Extraction is much like compilation in that Coq code is translated to OCaml or Haskell, relying on many similarities between the languages.
 (Side note: the reason it's called extraction is that it also does _proof erasure_, where proofs mixed into Coq code are removed so they don't have to be run.)
 To get side effects in extracted code the verification engineers write an interpreter in the target language that runs the verified part, using the power of the target language to interact with the outside world (eg, via the console, filesystem, or network stack).